Intellectual Property in Divorce

 Numerous approaches can then be used to assess the value of intellectual property in a divorce.
 For example, parties may argue that intellectual property is worth its fair market value, the value of the income it produces or will produce in the future, or the value to the owner of the property.
 Once the parties agree on the value of the property and a court determines how the value should be divided, the spouse responsible for creating or obtaining the intellectual property will likely argue that he or she should retain creative control over the property following the divorce.Speak with an Experienced Divorce Lawyer in Dallas

 Obtaining an accurate assessment of the value of any tangible or intangible property is essential to obtaining a fair division of complex assets in a divorce.
 If you or your spouse own intellectual property, it is important to speak with an attorney regarding whether you have a right to the value of such property in a divorce.
 At McClure Law Group, we will aggressively advocate to help you pursue a result you believe is fair.
-Our office is located in Dallas, and we are available for consultations at our Collin County office in Plano.
 We represent people seeking a divorce in Dallas, Richardson, Fort Worth, Garland, Irving, Rockwall, McKinney, and Frisco.
 We also assist parties in family law matters throughout Dallas, Denton, Grayson, Rockwall, Collin, and Tarrant Counties.
 You can contact us at 214.692.8200 or via the form online to set up a conference.